couchbase-examples/aspnet-quickstart-minapi/README.md

 docker run -p 8080:8080 couchbase-aspnet-minapi-quickstart
 ```

-You can access the backend API on http://localhost:8080/swagger/index.html
+You can access the Application on http://localhost:8080/swagger/index.html

 >**Note:** Make the configuration changes inside appsettings.json file while running using docker.

-### Checking the Application
+### Verifying the Application

 Once the application starts, you can see the details of the application on the logs.

 ![Application Startup](app_startup.png)

-The application will run on port 5021 of your local machine (http://localhost:5021/swagger/index.html).
+The application will run on port 8080 of your local machine (http://localhost:8080/swagger/index.html).
 You will find the Swagger documentation of the API if you go to the URL in your browser.
+Swagger documentation is used in this demo to showcase the different API end points and how they can be invoked.
+More details on the Swagger documentation can be found in the [appendix](#swagger-documentation).

 ![Swagger Documentation](swagger_documentation.png)

-## Running The Tests
+## Running Tests

 To run the standard integration tests, use the following commands: